 When the Government introduced the Animal Welfare (Sentencing and Sentience) draft Bill in 2018, to transfer the duty to have regard to animal welfare to UK ministers directly, this part of the Bill was universally criticised.
 It was clear that it would have left almost all, and any, ministerial decision open to challenge by judicial review.
 The Government was told, in no uncertain terms, to go away and think again.
 The Report of the Environment, Food and Rural Affairs (Efra) Committee can be found here.

-There remains the question as to whether we actually need sentience recognised explicitly in law.
 The recognition of animal sentience and the consequent need for animal welfare laws is nothing new.
 Animal welfare laws in the UK date back nearly 200 years to 1822 when the Cruel Treatment of Cattle Act was passed.
 Successive governments and parliaments have recognised the fact of animal sentience both prior to, and since our membership of the EU, as reflected in the body of animal welfare legislation on the Statute Book, including the Animal Welfare Act 2006.
 Welfare laws in this country go far beyond the minimum standards set by the EU, and it is unclear why simply putting the fact of animal sentience into a law would achieve any improvement in animal welfare.

 In evidence before the Efra Committee examining the 2018 Bill, Mike Radford, Reader in Animal Welfare law at the University of Aberdeen noted: “There has never been any question that Parliament recognises sentience in other species.
 Right from 1822, when this place passed the first animal protection legislation, it was based on the assumption that those animals had the capacity to feel pain and pleasure.”
 As such, he questioned whether placing the principle of animals as sentient formally on the statute book would make any practical or “legal difference … for the simple reason that it is open to Parliament to pass whatever legislation it wishes to protect animals and to promote welfare.
 In so doing, it is doing that on the basis that those animals are sentient.”